 Contact J. Price McNamara for Your Free Case Review Today!

 Judge Brody estimated that there are approximately 20,000 retired NFL players according to court documents.
-If you or a loved one played in the NFL and are now beleaguered with cognitive deficits or neurological damage, then the Contact the Law Offices of J. Price McNamara can help you seek the proper compensation that you may be entitled to.
+If you or a loved one played in the NFL and are now beleaguered with cognitive deficits or neurological damage, then the Contact J. Price McNamara ERISA Insurance Claim Attorney can help you seek the proper compensation that you may be entitled to.
 Having an experienced, knowledgeable, and capable personal injury attorney can make a world of difference in the desired outcome of your personal injury claim.
 J. Price McNamara is a former insurance company attorney and Louisiana prosecutor who now defends clients in their own personal injury cases in the Baton Rouge, Metairie, and New Orleans areas of Louisiana.
-The limited case load and personal client attention approach of the Law Offices of J. Price McNamara ensures that your case receives the most comprehensive and focused attention that it deserves.
+The limited case load and personal client attention approach of J. Price McNamara ERISA Insurance Claim Attorney ensures that your case receives the most comprehensive and focused attention that it deserves.
 Contact our office now to schedule your completely complimentary case review to determine whether you may be eligible to receive compensation for neurological injuries sustained while playing professional football in the NFL.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.